azat-co/fullstack-javascript/chapter7/chapter7.md

 MongoDB Native Driver
 =====================

 We'll use MongoDB Native Node.js Driver (<https://github.com/christkv/node-mongodb-native>) to access MongoDB from Node.js applications.
-Full documentation is also available at <http://bit.ly/2Lao9UW>.
+This will add persistence to Node.js apps meaning apps will save and retrieve data from a permanent location instead of relying on an ephemeral in-memory store.
 To install MongoDB Native Node.js Driver , use:

 `$ npm install mongodb`

-Keep in mind that the preceeding command is to install the driver library, not the database.
+Keep in mind that the preceding command is to install the driver library, not the database.
 I taught many workshops and in almost every one of them there would be a person who would confuse installing `mongodb` using npm with installing a database.
 Don't be this person.
 We need both, the database and the npm library.
 I already covered the database installation.
 If you have any issue with installing the driver, read the details are at <https://mongodb.github.io/node-mongodb-native>.

 Don't forget to include the dependency in the `package.json` file as well, either with `-SE` or manually, so that you have the file resembling this: